 - 2. Select the appropriate baud rate or option by typing in the associated number or letter after Enter Choice.
-As this is the baud rate for the data port, it must match the baud rate of the device attached to the transceiver. - When the selection is accepted, the Set Baud Rate menu will refresh and display the updated mode. - 4.
-Press the Esc key to return to the main Setup menu.

-Note: The Setup Baud Rate will ALWAYS default to 19,200 Baud no matter what the data port Baud Rate is set to.
+As this is the baud rate for the data port, it must match the baud rate of the device attached to the transceiver. - 3.
+When the selection is accepted, the Set Baud Rate menu will refresh and display the updated mode. - 4.
+Press the Esc key to return to the main Setup menu. - Note: The Setup Baud Rate will ALWAYS default to 19,200 Baud no matter what the data port Baud Rate is set to.
+The only exception would be Mode 6, see Application Note #5476 "Mode 6" for more information about Mode 6. - Note: With a Baud Rate setting of 38400 or higher, it is recommended that the Flow Control lines be used.
+See the Board Level Pinout section (p.
+XX) for more information.